LiberTEM/LiberTEM/docs/publications/joss/paper.md

 The data rate of current detectors like the Gatan K3 camera exceeds 50 GB/s, which is faster than the memory bandwidth of typical PCs.
 Applications that would run smoothly on a typical PC ten years ago require distributed processing on special hardware to offer the same user experience today.
+Furthermore, electron microscopy is interactive and visual.
+As a consequence, processing systems should be designed for very high throughput in combination with fast response times for interactive GUI use.
 That requires fundamental changes in the architecture and programming model of data handling and processing systems for electron microscopy, and consequently in the implementation of algorithms and user interfaces for electron microscopy applications.
-Furthermore, electron microscopy is interactive and visual.
-As a consequence, processing systems should be designed for interactive GUI use with fast response times.

 # Description